 As we continue to implement our network rationalization plan, we expect to have fewer transmitters that can be removed efficiently from our networks and still maintain the level of service required for our customers, and thus the benefits of network rationalization will decline.
-Cost savings began to slow in 2019 and 2020 as compared to historical cost savings, and we expect this trend to continue in the future.
+Cost savings have slowed as compared to historical cost savings.
 As we reach certain minimum frequency commitments, as outlined by the FCC, we may be limited in our ability to continue our efforts to rationalize and consolidate our networks.
-Our messaging networks and related infrastructure are located exclusively in the United States.